apache/pulsar/site2/website/versioned_docs/version-2.4.1/admin-api-partitioned-topics.md

 ---
-id: version-2.4.1-admin-api-partitioned-topics
+id: admin-api-partitioned-topics
 title: Managing partitioned topics
-sidebar_label: Partitioned topics
+sidebar_label: "Partitioned topics"
 original_id: admin-api-partitioned-topics
 ---

-You can use Pulsar's [admin API](admin-api-overview.md) to create and manage partitioned topics.
+You can use Pulsar's [admin API](admin-api-overview) to create and manage partitioned topics.

 In all of the instructions and commands below, the topic name structure is:

 ```shell

 persistent://tenant/namespace/topic

 ```

 ## Partitioned topics resources